mattscho8/mattscho8.github.io/_pages/about.md

   - /about.html
 ---

 I am an applied statistician at the University of Otago.
 My research interests are broad but generally involve applications in the biological sciences.
-Much of my work involves applications in ecology and related disciplines.
-I also work in areas such as environmental sciences, biomechanics, genetics, diagnostic testing, earth sciences, and physiology.
+Much of my work has been in the field of statistical ecology, but I also work in areas such as environmental and earth sciences, biomechanics, physiology, genetics, and diagnostic testing.
+I typically work with data that vary in space and time.

-{% if author.googlescholar %}
 You can find a list of publications on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
-{% endif %}

 From 2023 I will be Co-Editor of [_Biometrics_](https://onlinelibrary.wiley.com/journal/15410420).